• All Recipes

 • Fresh Herbs.
 I've rotated through a mix of fresh thyme, parsley, and rosemary.
 3 sprigs fresh thyme along with 2 sprigs fresh rosemary work wonderfully here as their hearty stems infuse the braising liquid adding more flavor to the dish.

-• Seasonings: We’ll use 1 tsp kosher salt, 1/2 tsp black pepper, and 1 teaspoon Herbs de Provence to season our lamb shanks before searing them.
+• Seasonings: We'll use 1 teaspoon kosher salt, ½ teaspoon black pepper, and 1 teaspoon Herbs de Provence to season our lamb shanks before searing them.
 I personally like the crust the dried herbs help to create and add more flavor to the dish.

 Ingredient layout photo for the Fall-Apart Braised Lamb Shanks with Red Wine and Herbs.
 Featuring a bottle of Napa Valley red wine, local lamb shanks, diced carrots, shallot, celery, minced garlic, bay leaf, and tomato paste.